OHI-Science/ohi-global/README.md

 Here is a [link](https://docs.google.com/a/nceas.ucsb.edu/spreadsheets/d/13rYgPYu9PgqsRTpkXikqVuDtdKZUN5Vs1yOsP5Do5ys/edit?usp=sharing) to a summary of each data layer so far.

 ###Working on now:
-* **Organizing pressure reference points** Create a table that indicates the reference points used to rescale the pressures (https://docs.google.com/a/nceas.ucsb.edu/spreadsheets/d/1FMSqD4vBxYTBCsyejFnOdw-MfE_DgGetZ3B0CS8-fto/edit?usp=sharing).

 * **Summarizing the information**  Still need to get through about half of the pressures and all of the resilience measures.
 I also need to look through issues and "new data" references.
+As I go through the data, I will also record instances of gap-filling in this [issue](https://github.com/OHI-Science/issues/issues/351).

+* **Organizing pressure reference points** Create a table that indicates the reference points used to rescale the pressures (https://docs.google.com/a/nceas.ucsb.edu/spreadsheets/d/1FMSqD4vBxYTBCsyejFnOdw-MfE_DgGetZ3B0CS8-fto/edit?usp=sharing).

 * **LSP** Updates to these data.
-Casey is looking into running the python script [Issue 355](https://github.com/OHI-Science/issues/issues/355)
+Casey is running the python script [Issue 355](https://github.com/OHI-Science/issues/issues/355).
+We are considering doing the data extraction using R.  I will need to get the script ready.

 * **Pressure: Acid** Jamie is getting these spatial data together.
+I have a question about whether there are biological data we could use to scale the data.

 * **Pressures: General** Our pressure layers for 2008 and 2013 are typically aggregated data for several years (e.g., sst=2000-2005 and 2005-2010, etc).
 So, is it worth updating these?
 If so, what is the best approach?

 * **Pressure: UV** New data is [available](http://disc.sci.gsfc.nasa.gov/data-holdings/PIP/erythemal_uv_irradiance.shtml).
-Need to learn how the data was modeled into UV...is this code available?
+Met with Jamie on Friday to discuss this goal.
+We figured out how it was calculated in the past and Jamie is writing an issue to describe this.

+* **Pressure: SLR** Jamie has been working on these data.
+We have been discussing how to rescale these data (see this [issue](https://github.com/OHI-Science/issues/issues/374)), and I think the final decision is to use the 99.99th quantile.
+Also, this is a layer that will be updated for this year, but it sounds like there is no multi-year data.

 ###To do soon: